hanabi/hanabi.github.io/Reference.md

 ### Self Color Ejection

-- Players can perform a *Self Color Double Bluff* by "filling in" a card that is two-or-more-away-from-playable.
-But what if the next player can see that it cannot be a *Double Bluff*?
+- Normally, when a card is "filled in" a card that is two-or-more-away-from-playable, it triggers a *Self Color Double Bluff*
-- In this situation, they intend for an *Ejection* on the very next player.
+- However, what if the next player can see that a *Double Bluff* is impossible?
+In this situation, they instead intend for an *Ejection* on the very next player.
 - For example, in a 4-player game:
   - All the 1's are played on the stacks.
-  - Bob has a green 4 that was previously clued in his hand with rank.
+  - Bob has a green 4 in his hand that was previously clued with a number 4 clue.
-  - Alice gives a green clue to Bob touching the green 4.
-Normally, it communicates a *Finesse* on the green 4.
+  - Alice clues green to Bob, which fills in the green 4.
+  - Bob considers what the clue means:
+    - Normally, this would be a *Play Clue* on the green 4, calling for a green 2 and a green 3 to be played as a *Finesse*.
+However, Bob does not see green 2 and green 3 in anyone else's hands.
+It also cannot be in his hand (because he has negative green on his entire hand).
+    - If it isn't a *Finesse*, then it must be a *Self Color Bluff*.
+However, *Self Color Bluffs* are only performed on legal *Bluff Targets* (e.g. one-away-from-playable cards), and the green 4 is two-away-from-playable.
-  - However, Bob doesn't see green 2 and green 3 in someone else's hands.
-He knows that it is a signal as a *Self Color Bluff*.
-But since green 4 is two-away-from-playable, it must be a *Self Color Double Bluff*.
-  - Bob can see that Cathy doesn't have a playable or a one-away card on her *Finesse Position*.
-If he blind-plays his slot 1, Cathy will go on to misplay her slot 1.
+    - If it isn't a *Self Color Bluff*, then it must be a *Self Color Double Bluff*.
+However, Bob sees that Cathy has a trash card on her *Finesse Position*.
+If he blind-plays his *Finesse Position*, Cathy will go on to misplay her *Finesse Position*.
+That means that a *Self Color Double Bluff* does not make sense.
-  - Thus, in order to prevent Cathy from bombing slot 1, it must be an *Ejection* on Bob as a *Self Color Ejection*.
+    - If it isn't a *Self Color Double Bluff*, then it must be a *Self Color Ejection*.
   - Bob blind-plays his *Second Finesse Position*.
 It is a red 2 and it successfully plays.
-  - Cathy finds that this is odd as normally a two-away card being clued promises at least 2 cards to play.
-  - However, because Bob did not play slot 1, that means her slot 1 is not playable and this is just a *Self Color Ejection*.
   - Cathy does nothing as no other cards are promised.

 <br />